John Barrymore: Early life: 1882–1903

 An incident in 1901 had a major impact on Barrymore.
-In March, his father had a mental breakdown as a result of tertiary syphilis, and Barrymore took him to Bellevue hospital.
-He was later transferred to a private institution in Amityville, Long Island, where he suffered a "rapid descent into madness".
-The Encyclopedia of World Biography states that Barrymore was constantly "haunted by the bright and dark spell of his father", and his close friend Gene Fowler reported that "the bleak overtone of this breaking of his parent's reason never quite died away in Barrymore's mind, and he was haunted by fears he would suffer the same fate".
-The same year, Barrymore began an affair with a beautiful artists' model, "Florodora girl" and aspiring actress named Evelyn Nesbit, who was a mistress of architect Stanford White.
-Barrymore later described Nesbit as "the most maddening woman. ...
-She was the first woman I ever loved", and he proposed marriage to her.
-Nesbit's mother did not think that, as a struggling artist, Barrymore was a good match for her daughter.
-To break off their relationship her mother sent Nesbit away to school in New Jersey.
-In 1906, White was shot in public by Nesbit's then-husband, Pittsburgh millionaire Harry K. Thaw.
-Barrymore expected to testify at Thaw's murder trial on the issue of Nesbit's morality; he worried that he might be asked whether he had arranged for Nesbit to have an abortion, disguised as an appendectomy, even though Nesbit had undergone two previous "appendectomies".
-Barrymore was never called as a witness because Thaw pleaded not guilty by reason of insanity.
+In March, his father had a mental breakdown as a result of tertiary syphilis, and Barrymore, after a discussion with Ethel and gaining a court petition, took him to Bellevue Hospital.
+Maurice was later transferred to a private institution in Amityville, Long Island, where he suffered a "rapid descent into madness".
+The Encyclopedia of World Biography states that Barrymore was constantly "haunted by the bright and dark spell of his father", and his close friend Gene Fowler reported that "the bleak overtone of this breaking of his parents' reason never quite died away in Barrymore's mind, and he was haunted by fears he would suffer the same fate".
+Barrymore became fascinated with the beautiful artists' model, "Florodora girl" and aspiring actress named Evelyn Nesbit, who was a mistress of the prominent New York architect Stanford White and was 16 or 17 years old at the time.
+The two had a romantic affair in 1902, and Barrymore proposed marriage to her.
+Nesbit's mother did not think that, as a struggling artist who seemed irresponsible with money, Barrymore was a good match for her daughter.
+To break off their relationship her mother and White sent Nesbit away to school in New Jersey in November 1902.
+Barrymore later described Nesbit as "the most maddening woman", saying "She was the first woman I ever loved."
+A few years later in 1906, White was shot and killed public by Nesbit's then-husband, the mentally unstable Pittsburgh millionaire heir Harry K. Thaw, who she had married in 1905.
+Nesbit later testified that White had drugged and raped her when she was 15 or 16 (shortly before she met Barrymore) and that she had told Thaw about it, leading Thaw to become obsessed with White and enraged about his acceptance in society.
+The trial of Thaw for murder was the focus of extreme press interest and was one of the first to be dubbed the "Trial of the Century".
+It was speculated that Barrymore could be called to testify at the trial due to his prior relationship with Nesbit.
+Thaw was eventually found not guilty by reason of insanity.

 In May 1902, Barrymore was fired from his newspaper position after producing a poor illustration for the paper while hung over.
 He spent time as a poster designer but realized it was not lucrative enough for his lifestyle, which was being partly financed by Ethel, who was also paying for their father's care.
 While discussing his future with his brother, Barrymore said "it looks as though I'll have to succumb to the family curse, acting", and he later admitted that "there isn't any romance about how I went on stage. ...
 I needed the money."